dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 	Type value = instance.get(type_example);
 ```

-A significant benefit of using the get/set functions is that it encourages the use on Strong Typing in other parts of the code resulting in a style where primitive and ambiguous type ( int, double, std::string) are used for calculation and/or efficiency reasons only and are converted to strong types as soon as possible.
+A significant benefit of using the get/set functions is that it encourages the use on Strong Typing in other parts of the code resulting in a style where primitive and ambiguous types ( int, double, std::string) are used for calculation and/or efficiency reasons only and are converted to strong types as soon as possible.
 This helps avoid the clasical issues of mis-ordered or mis-understood variables being used.

 Note that this does not mean that getters and setters will never be written.
 In the example above the Team method was written because some of the locations it was called required the full Namespace to be written each time.
-Using the Class Method Arguement Dependent Lookup (ADL) allows the correct function to be located based on the class.
+Using the Class Method Argument Dependent Lookup (ADL) allows the correct function to be located based on the class.
 This need is however mitigated by the following.

 It is also possible to write both the following